 The Fog are a three piece ukulele band from Bishops Stortford.
 Apart from original songs, a lot of their music is from the 1920's and 30's featuring songs by Blind Blake, Muggsy Spanier, Willy McTell etc. The Band comprises Jeff Carpenter, ukulele, Taropatch and vocals, Frog Goddard, Cajon drum and washboard and Graham Ansbridge ukulele bass.
 Jeff and Frog have been playing together since 1970 when they had a record deal with EMI and were together in the successful college circuit band 'Giggles'.
 Frog continues to work in the UK with many successful country bands.
 Jeff worked in the USA during the 80's with Sheena Easton, Gerrard Kenny and Bruce Hornsby; he now teaches guitar and ukulele full time in Bishops Stortford.
 Graham worked in dance bands in the 1960's and later with British country bands 'Spellbound' and 'Honeysuckle Dew' along with session work for EMI and some of the major publishing houses in London.
 As you can tell from the dates above all of the band are seasoned pros who after all these years of playing still relish going on stage and playing their unique style of music.

 During the day there is short stay parking (up to three hours) behind Tesco, but we suggest that festival goers who intend to stay for the day should park at Berkhamsted station (see map under "Where is...") and walk to the venue.
-Parking is £3.90 per day if you pre-book!
+Parking is £6.00 per day.
 To reach the town centre turn right from the front of the station and follow the road (Station Approach - Lower Kings Road) to the central traffic lights.
 Turn left onto the High Street and the venue is about 150 yds on the right - look for the banner.
 There is very little free parking on the streets around the venue and traffic wardens are vigilant.
-If you are travelling by bus rail or bike - well done!

 Send an e-mail to Ukes for UNICEF: